JuliaWeb/UAParser.jl/README.md

 ##Licensing

-The data contained in regexes.yaml is Copyright 2009 Google Inc. and available under the Apache License, Version 2.0.
 The licensing of the UAParser Julia module is under the [default MIT Expat license](https://github.com/JuliaWeb/UAParser.jl/blob/master/LICENSE.md).